lukasoppermann/veare-pre-next/storage/app/articles/150905-api-with-dingo-and-lumen-part-1.md

 Dotenv::load(__DIR__.'/../');
 ```

 Now uncomment line 24 to enable [Eloquent](http://laravel.com/docs/5.1/eloquent), Laravels and Lumens excellent ORM.
 You could instead implement a repository pattern to abstract your database layer, but I would only recommend it if you are at least 50% sure you will need this, or if your api is really huge.
-Otherwise you just add an overhead you might never need, and if you do need it, its not such a big pain to refactor a couple controllers to use a repository.
+Otherwise you just add an overhead you might never need, and if you do need it,it'snot such a big pain to refactor a couple controllers to use a repository.

 ```php
 $app->withEloquent();